-Stretching Sprint deadlines sacrifices set rhythms and neglects time-frames.
-On the other hand, cutting sprint times – due to stories being completed – is not advisable either.
-If your team manages to complete stories, adding small stories to the sprint helps maintain the rhythm.
+Stretching Sprint deadlines disrupts your pre-set sprint timeline and neglects time-frames.
+On the other hand, cutting sprint times – due to tasks being completed early is not advisable either.
+If your team manages to complete tasks early, adding small tasks to the sprint helps maintain the rhythm.

 Using Effective Techniques Can Help You Maximize the Value of Scrum

 Daily meetings are critical as team members are held accountable for their planning and execution.
 In addition, using updated project information, the ScrumMaster also creates burn-down charts that provide an updated – as well as graphical – view of the project release status.
 At the end of each sprint, not only do the team members demonstrate their work to the stakeholders, but also ask for valuable feedback.

 While Agile allows you to create long-term, sustainable work, Scrum allows you to consolidate more than one project release into a single product backlog.
 As nearshore outsourcing experts, Excel SoftSources is committed to helping you achieve your goals.
 Contact us for more information regarding skilled technical expertise and support for your project requirement.